June weather: where's hot?

 Days in Europe are much longer and sunnier than in many places further south and east towards the equator.
 In the tropics, for example, it's usually less sunny than Europe with very high heat and humidity, although you would find warmer sea temperatures.

-Places like Thailand, Vietnam, Sri Lanka and the Maldives fall into this category, while India sees the arrival of its summer monsoon, bringing very cloudy conditions with lots of rain.
+Meanwhile, India sees the arrival of its summer monsoon, bringing very cloudy conditions with lots of rain.
 You can see why the weather in June at these much-loved destinations is not ideal for those on the hunt for a sunny break.

 Daytime temperatures often rise above 30°C in or around the Gulf of Mexico, but heat and humidity is also very high.
-You will find cooler temperatures along Florida's Atlantic coast, including Miami, due to its prevailing east wind from the sea, and lower levels of heat and humidity.
+You'll find cooler temperatures along Florida's Atlantic coast, including Miami, due to its prevailing east wind from the sea, and lower levels of heat and humidity.

 Temperatures reach 30°C in Nassau and, while heat and humidity is high, it remains lower than Florida.
 The sea is a delightfully warm 28°C, perfect for a dip.

 Turning south towards destinations below the equator such as northern Australia and the southern islands of Indonesia, June marks the middle of winter, which brings dry conditions and lots of sunshine.

 It's less humid in June than at other times of the year, such as from November to March, and you can expect nine hours of sunshine a day with temperatures in the thirties.

 The weather in June in Zanzibar is very similar to that of Bali, with daytime temperatures averaging 30°C, although there is high heat and humidity.
 You can look forward to eight hours of sunshine a day and balmy sea temperatures at around 27°C.

-Northern hemisphere tropics are hot and sunny, with cloud and rain at times, and high humidity, while Southern Hemisphere tropics are into their winter dry season with lots of sunshine and cooler temperatures when compared with their summer conditions.
+Northern hemisphere tropics are hot and sunny, with cloud and rain at times, and high humidity, while southern hemisphere tropics are into their winter dry season with lots of sunshine and cooler temperatures when compared with their summer conditions.